zastrixarundell/caddy-cloudflare/README.md

 Cloudflare moved into using remote-managed tunnels so you can't create a config file for it, you have to use the dashboard.
 Enter the zero access dashboard and then Access > Tunnels.

-This guide is mostly focus on wildcard records.
+This guide is mostly focused on wildcard records, so that you only need to change the caddyfile in 99% most the cases.

 Let's start the tunnel creation process.
 Firstly, name your tunnel: